Some albums have a lot going for them, some not a lot, some, like Talon of the Hawk only do one thing, but that one thing is enough.

-In their fourth record (second with a label after their self-titled) the New Jersey band struggles (and mostly manages) to find a space between an indie-folk kind of polished pleasantness and a degree of painful sincerity that finds its roots in the Northeastern folk-punk scene.
+In their fourth record (second with a label after their self-titled) The Front Bottoms struggle (and mostly manage) to find a space between an indie-folk kind of polished pleasantness and a degree of painful sincerity that finds its roots in the Northeastern folk-punk scene.

-Talon of the Hawk sings of a generation of confused teenagers grown up well into their twenties, fruitlessly waiting for the confusion to go away, only to realize that growing is a much less clear-cut, way messier process — and it’s never quite finished.
+Talon of the Hawk sings of a generation of teenagers grown up well into their twenties, fruitlessly waiting for their confusion to go away.
+Only to realize that growing is a much less clear, way messier process — and it’s never quite finished.

 Nostalgia ensues, and we’re not even sure of what exactly.